multunus/timeline/README.md

 Team Timeline
 ========

-__An open source tool for creating achievement timelines for key employees of your company.__
+__An open source tool for creating achievement timelines for key employees of your company.__ For more details, visit http://multunus.com/opensource#timeline

+## Demo

-Checkout an example here: [http://multunus.github.com/timeline](http://multunus.github.com/timeline).
+[http://multunus.github.com/timeline](http://multunus.github.com/timeline).
 If you like the idea and the User Inteface, you'll LOVE the Google Docs Spreadsheet based "CMS" system.

 ## How do I use this